-If you as a producer choose to fulfil your obligations without a scheme administrator, then you will have different and additional responsibilities.
+If you as a producer choose to fulfil your obligations without the scheme administrator, then you will have different and additional responsibilities.
 These are detailed in the final regulations.

 Collecting your empty containers

 The regulations set out legally binding collection targets for the bottles and cans in the scheme.
 By 2025, the scheme will capture 90% of all containers included in the scheme for recycling.